Contact

 • April

-• Upper Mississippi River Restoration Program: Lower Pool 10 Islands, Guttenberg, Iowa Habitat Restoration
+• Upper Mississippi River Restoration Program: Lower Pool 10 Island Habitat Restoration, Iowa

-• Upper Mississippi River Restoration Program: McGregor Lake, Prairie Du Chien, Wisconsin Habitat Restoration
+• Upper Mississippi River Restoration Program: McGregor Lake Habitat Restoration, Wisconsin

 This program, authorized by Congress in 1986, emphasizes habitat rehabilitation and enhancement projects (HREPs) and long-term resource monitoring.
 The HREP component includes dredging backwater areas and channels, constructing dikes, creating and stabilizing islands, controlling side channel flows and water levels, and creating floodplain forest habitat.

-• Upper Mississippi River Restoration Program: Reno Bottoms, Pool 9, Upper Mississippi River
+• Upper Mississippi River Restoration Program: Reno Bottoms Habitat Restoration, Pool 9, Minnesota/Iowa

-The primary objective of this project is to protect, restore, or create resilient and diverse bottomland forests.
+The objective of this project is to protect, restore or create resilient and diverse bottomland forests.
 The quality and extent of the unique forest and aquatic habitat in the Reno Bottoms project area has been declining over the past several decades.
-Human caused changes in hydrology, land use, and climate have increased water levels within the project area.
+Human-caused changes in hydrology, land use, and climate have increased water levels within the project area.
 Without action, the project area will continue to degrade.
-The quality of forest and aquatic habitat will decrease.
-Invasive grasses would expand into forests, limiting opportunities for smaller trees to grow and reducing habitat value.
-Additional loss of wetland habitat would adversely affect migrating waterbirds and songbirds who require the floodplain forest to stop and rest.